Sunday, March 1, 2026

 In thinking of Aloka, the Peace Dog, I thought it would be absolutely lovely if there were a tangled named Aloka.
 It's a beautiful name...the word means light and brilliance.

-And in other news (stick with me!), on Thursday a dear friend of mine from the CZT (Certified Zentangle Teacher) community reached out to me to see if I'd like to swap a Valentine ATC (Artist Trading Card).
-It was so lovely to hear from her, and I joyfully accepted her invitation.
-So I started thinking about tangles that incorporate hearts, and my mind immediately lept to an unnamed tangleation of the angular tangle rixty that I developed a few years ago.
+I started thinking about tangles that incorporate hearts, and my mind immediately lept to an unnamed tangleation of the angular tangle rixty that I developed a few years ago.
 Rixty was Maria Thomas's gift to her beloved Rick for his sixtieth birthday.
 Love the clever name for this tangle!
 I have one tangleation of rixty that I named zixty, as it involves a zigzag.
 (Zixty will be featured in another post another time.)
 But I couldn't think of a name for this tangleation that involved a heart shape instead of the triangle that defines rixty.
 Because of that, I had never presented this tangle to the world, though I had shared it with my local meetup group at lease once over the years, maybe twice or thrice.

 So...I have a name I think deserves a tangle: Aloka.
 I had a tangle that needs a name...a heart-based tangleation of a tangle that was named for a man who formerly lived as a monk.
 This feels like a Reese's peanut butter cup situation!
 A delicious combination that is not to be denied!